arifislam007/Docker-App-Demo/php/README.md

 This project provides a basic example of how to run a PHP application with an Apache server inside a Docker container.
 You can customize and extend this setup according to your project needs.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-You can use this README file directly in your repository at [arifislam007/Docker-App-Demo](https://github.com/arifislam007/Docker-App-Demo.git).